 Travel policy regarding use of the most economical means of automobile transportation: All travel involving the use of an automobile will follow guidelines as set forth in this policy.
 Consistent with PASSHE BOG policy, university employees shall use rental cars and vans when economically warranted.
 Employees are encouraged to use rental cars when mileage per day exceeds 150 miles.
 Employees choosing to use personal vehicles will be reimbursed at the state rate for mileage up to 150 miles.
 When personal vehicle mileage exceeds 150 per day, the employee will be reimbursed at the Enterprise rate.
 Effective May 1, 2019, travel requests with daily mileage in excess of 150 must include a print-out of the optimizer showing the most economical means of travel.
 Faculty and staff are required to use the trip optimizer for determination of the most economical means of automobile transportation.
 Travel requests with daily mileage in excess of 150 must include a print-out of the optimizer showing the most economical travel cost.

 Mileage Calculation: Employees who reside at a place other than official headquarters will not be eligible for reimbursement for transportation expenses between headquarters and residence.
 When an employee is required to travel to a work site other than official headquarters, the distance from residence to work site, or headquarters to work site, whichever is shortest, will be used to compute mileage.
-On holidays or scheduled days off, employees may be reimbursed for mileage from their residence to a point of public transportation or designated work site, other than headquarters.Personal Automobile Rate: In accordance with Board of Governors' Policy 1986-07-A, Travel Expense Regulations, the reimbursement rate for use of a personal automobile for official university travel also has increased to $.58 cents per mile effective January 1, 2019.
+On holidays or scheduled days off, employees may be reimbursed for mileage from their residence to a point of public transportation or designated work site, other than headquarters.Personal Automobile Rate: In accordance with Board of Governors' Policy 1986-07-A, Travel Expense Regulations, the reimbursement rate for use of a personal automobile for official university travel also has decreased to $.56 cents per mile effective January 1, 2021.
 Complete information on rates of reimbursement for official System travel is available on the System's website.

 Enterprise Car Rental Information: As a reminder, the university reimburses up to a full size vehicle for rental.
 Any vehicle over full size must be approved by Accounts Payable prior to travel.
 Vice Presidents Deans, Directors, etc. will be responsible for reviewing travel requests and state car requests and requiring travelers to use the most economical travel method available.
 Travel requests with nonconforming reimbursement amounts will be amended and the employee will be reimbursed at the rate calculated.